bigchaindb/org/engjob.md

 # Decentralized Systems Engineer
-BigchainDB is unlocking the promise of blockchains by giving them scale, using distributed database technology.
-We serve the open internet and enterprises alike, from supply chain to energy to financial ecosystems.
+BigchainDB is building a decentralized database for the internet, and for collaborative ecosystems.
+Organizations use BigchainDB software to unleash applications in sovereign personal data, compensating creators, supply chain / IoT, data exchanges, and more.

 You are someone that deeply cares about the future of the internet, of society.
 You love to build things.
 To you, coding is a delight.